alxhghs/my-personal-page/src/blog-posts/type-guards.md

     return typeof slides?.[0]?.caption === "string";
 };
 ```
-How is this function working? `isPhotoArray` takes in either an array of `Photo` or an array of `Video`.
+How is this function working? `isPhotoArray` takes in either an array of `any` which we will use exclusively for arrays of `Photo` or `Video`.
 Our return type of `slides is Photo[]` tells TypeScript that the boolean value that we return from this function will determine whether the argument provided is an array of `Photo`.

 We know that the `Photo` type has a `caption` while `Video` does not, so we can use this function to determine whether the type of array passed to `MediaSlider` is a `Photo` array or a `Video` array.
 This is a pretty cool trick!